petsc/petsc/doc/faq/index.rst

    // override the default communicator (was MPI_COMM_WORLD as default) PETSC_COMM_WORLD = NewComm;

-When Solving A System With Dirichlet Boundary Conditions I Can Use MatZeroRows() To Eliminate The Dirichlet Rows But This Results In A Non-Symmetric System.
-How Can I Apply Dirichlet Boundary Conditions But Keep The Matrix Symmetric?
+When solving a system with Dirichlet boundary conditions I can use MatZeroRows() to eliminate the Dirichlet rows but this results in a non-Symmetric system.
+How can I apply Dirichlet boundary conditions but keep the matrix symmetric?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 - For nonsymmetric systems put the appropriate boundary solutions in the x vector and use